meera-ramesh19/teamproject/README.md

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for beginners & intermediates users with little more experience, to help understand the various aspects of building a node app with some complex features

 ---